static-frame/static-frame/doc/source/articles/ftyping.md

 Even better, these type hints can be used for static analysis with Pyright (now) and MyPy (pending full ``TypeVarTuple`` support).
 Calling this function with a ``Frame`` of two columns of ``np.float64``, for example, will fail a static analysis type check or deliver a warning in an editor.

-## Run-time Type Validation
+## Runtime Type Validation

-Static type checking may not be enough: run-time evaluation provides even stronger constraints, particularly for dynamic or incompletely (or incorrectly) type-hinted values.
+Static type checking may not be enough: runtime evaluation provides even stronger constraints, particularly for dynamic or incompletely (or incorrectly) type-hinted values.

-Building on a new run-time type checker named ``TypeClinic``, StaticFrame 2 introduces ``@CallGuard.check``, a decorator for run-time validation of type-hinted interfaces.
+Building on a new runtime type checker named ``TypeClinic``, StaticFrame 2 introduces ``@CallGuard.check``, a decorator for runtime validation of type-hinted interfaces.
 All StaticFrame and NumPy generics are supported, as well as support for most built-in Python types, even when deeply nested.
 The function below adds the ``@CallGuard.check`` decorator.

 ```python
 from typing import Any